The Frost School

 Number of Classrooms: 30

-We use a therapeutic community/group model within this program that incorporates special education and group counseling, individualized academic and therapeutic support, family counseling, and psychiatric services.
-Students are taught communication skills, personal accountability, problem solving, conflict resolution, and relationship building skills through the daily group counseling sessions and community meetings.
-The program offers small, structured classes, related services, vocational training, and internship opportunities, as well as transition services.
+Our program offers small, structured classes, related services, vocational training, and internship opportunities, as well as transition services for students.
 We provide a safe and supportive environment in which students feel comfortable expressing their emotions in more acceptable ways than they previously had.

 Our staff works to provide a structure in which our students are protected from the forces in their lives that have become stumbling blocks or destructive to healthy growth.
 Our students are encouraged to begin to understand the meaning of their actions and to accept responsibility for their behavior.
 We strive to teach our students to identify options, evaluate choices, and to discover and build on their strengths.
 Academic work, counseling, and play time are combined into the daily and weekly schedule to assure a well-rounded experience for each of our students.
-They feel safe and accepted, which leads to more consistent attendance and more positive interactions.
+We work hard to ensure our students feel safe and accepted, which leads to more consistent attendance and more positive interactions.

 Parents and families take an active part in the learning and growth of their children.
 We believe that the family is a primary force in the student's life and must be a central component in any program designed to help the student make positive, long-term changes.
 Families may need to understand and/or change their usual ways of interacting in order to help the student stop self-destructive patterns of behavior.
 Without the family's inclusion in the student's program, success is unlikely.
 We provide weekly multi-family counseling groups to support and nurture the growth process for our students within their families and communities.